 Do you remember the story of The Little Red Hen?
 When she asks all her barnyard friends who will help her make a cake, you know the famous response: “Not I,” says the pig.
 “Not I,” says the cow.
 “Not I,” says the goat.
 So, she bakes the cake by herself—threshing the wheat, grinding the flour, churning the butter—you get the idea.
 Once the cake is ready, of course, they all want to eat it.

 I think you know where I’m going with this.
 When my kids were little, they loved helping me decorate the house for Christmas.
 Every storage bin in the basement would get opened, and no square inch of the house was left undecorated.
 And that was just the inside!
 Don’t forget the garland around the door, the lights on the bushes, and those light-up reindeer my husband bought that must be assembled just so, in order for them to move their heads up and down, back and forth.
+Decorating together at Christmas was a family affair.

 As the teen years came upon us, my kids still wanted all of those same decorations in place, but they had little interest (or time, they claimed) to help me put them up.
 (We are not even discussing the un-decorating.
 That was never on anyone’s list but mine.)
 Even putting ornaments on the tree, which had always been a much-anticipated event in our house, started to feel like a hostage situation.
 They would each put up a few and then wander off to Snapchat their friends.
 I’d be left putting them up alone and muttering to myself.
+Decorating together at Christmas became a thing of the past.

 So, I decided to scale back a bit when I decorate my house for Christmas.
 Maybe this year the Playmobil nativity set would not appear at the top of the stairs.
 Do we really need to put the entire Christmas village on top of the buffet?
 Instead of the reindeer, I would just put oversized ornaments on the magnolia tree out front.
 Oh, the pouting this received!
 And not just from my kids, mind you.
 Even the neighbors were upset.
 “Where are Cletus and Bobbi Jo?” they demanded, referring to our reindeer.